superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 It is a good idea to check out [core concepts](https://docs.ragas.io/en/latest/concepts/index.html) of RAGAS , at this stage.

-RAGAS is focussed on retrieval and generation stages of RAG along with End-to-End evaluation of RAG and it relies on concept of [metrics driven development](https://docs.ragas.io/en/latest/concepts/metrics_driven.html)
+RAGAS is focused on retrieval and generation stages of RAG along with End-to-End evaluation of RAG and it relies on concept of [metrics driven development](https://docs.ragas.io/en/latest/concepts/metrics_driven.html)

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/ragas_metrics.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/ragas_metrics.png)